 No, admission occurs once a year for the Fall semester only.

-December 15 – Domestic and international applicants to the DPH program
+December 15 – Deadline to apply to DPH program

 No, we only consider GRE scores.
 GRE scores are active for 5 years.
 If you will be submitting them electronically please use ETS GRE code 7914.